mariomulansky/PySpike/Readme.rst

 Note, how also multiple intervals can be supplied by giving a list of tuples.

-If you are only interested in the scalar ISI-distance and not the profile, you can simly use:
+If you are only interested in the scalar ISI-distance and not the profile, you can simply use:

 .. code:: python